FernandoNarvaez1904/portfolio/docs/education.md

 - Create an inclusive environment where everyone felt welcome
 - Balance my own studies with club responsibilities

-### SE Fest Organization
+### Software Engineering Fest Organization

-Planning and executing the first SE Fest was one of the most challenging and rewarding experiences of my university career.
+Planning and executing the first Software Engineering Fest was one of the most challenging and rewarding experiences of my university career.
 I had to:

 - Coordinate with multiple stakeholders (students, faculty, industry professionals)
 - Manage logistics and event planning